-Dr. Kate Ott is Assistant Professor of Christian Social Ethics at Drew University Theological School in Madison, NJ.
+Dr. Kate Ott is Associate Professor of Christian Social Ethics at Drew University Theological School in Madison, NJ.
 She holds a doctorate in Christian Social Ethics from Union Theological Seminary in the city of New York and a Masters of Arts in Religion from Yale Divinity School.
 Full CV

 Find out more about Kate’s: